We build the network that connects the UK's homes and businesses to the future.

 We’ve invested billions of pounds over the last decade in our network, allowing us to deliver one of the fastest fibre rollouts in the world.
-As of 31 March 2018 we now pass more than 27.6 million premises with 9.8 million customers connected to our network via multiple service providers.
-Ninety-five per cent of the UK now has access to superfast broadband across all networks.
+As of 30 September 2019 we've made superfast fibre broadband of over 30Mbps available to 27.7 million premises with 13.3 million customers connected to our network via multiple service providers.
+More than ninety-six per cent of the UK now has access to superfast broadband across all networks.

 We’re now working to take the UK from a Superfast to an Ultrafast nation, with plans to make Ultrafast speeds available using Fibre to the Premises (FTTP) and Gfast technologies.

 We're extending our FTTP footprint to 4m premises by March 2021.
 But we want to go a lot further - we're aiming to reach 15 million premises by the mid 2020s and ultimately the majority of the UK, if we can get the right conditions in place.